numaneto/AzNetwork-Labs/README.md

 The main goal of this repo is cetralize lab missions from Azure Networking rampup.

-### Requirements:
+### Requirements for Guided Version:
+    • Find a mentor, can be some teammate, can be your tech lead, or some friend that have experience with this skillset.
-    • One hour per week – For 1x1 meetings and labs discussions.
+    • At least one hour per week – For 1x1 meetings and labs discussions.
     • Azure Subscription.
     • Azure Platform and Portal overall Knowledge.

+### Requirements for Self Learning Version:
+    • Have at least one hour per week, to read references, understand the oficial documentation.
+    • Discipline - Focus on that how much you want to grow.
+    • Azure Subscription.
+    • Azure Platform and Portal overall Knowledge.
+    • Headset and a good Playlist.

 ### Desirable skills:
     • TCP/IP Basic understanding.